Six year Old Learns Nanna’s Business

 - This order qualified for a mystery gift.
 I let Sophie-Do-It, pick the gift.
 This customer made out real good as Sophie picked a dozen dinosaur note pads and a Shine and Reveal Book

 Sophie wanted to know, “I hope the kids like the gift I picked out.
 Will they tell me if they like it?”

 - Sophie-Do-It picked out the stickers to adhere to the tissue, the invoice and the envelope.
 She watched me take a photo of the merchandise that I send to my customers when it is mailed.

 - I always sign the invoice or reciept.
 Today…I’m tearing up…I asked Sophie to sign her name as well.
 I wish I could have captured the look her face when I said that her name belongs on the note to our customer.
 My grand child is learning early about the little extras in our customer service.

-- My fingers are injured and splinted, so I couldn’t hold the pen.
-I usually hand address the envelopes.
-Heart Felt Play Store is only a small shop, so I want give the persoanl touch and save every one pennies by not using a label.
-I asked my daughter to address the envelope for me.
-But Sophie -Do-It got to put the return lable on the package.
+- I usually hand address the envelopes.
+Heart Felt Play Store is only a small shop, so I want give the personal touch and save every one pennies by not using printed labels. ( Those pennies add up.)

 - About 5 minutes to 9, Sophie-Do-it and I walked to the post office.
 It is only a block or 2 away.